The Diary of Alicia Keys: Lyrical themes

 The Diary of Alicia Keys is a concept album, constructed as Keys' auditory diary.
 In its liner notes, Keys refers to each song as a daily entry; the liner notes display excerpts from Keys' actual journal, including a poem titled "When Gone Is the Glory", which discusses the ephemerality of prominence.
 J Records' then-artists and repertoire (A&R) executive Peter Edge elucidated the album's titling and conceptualization as based on its personal lyricism, intimate ambience, and understated production.
 The album's lyrical themes primarily deal with relationship complexities, such as infatuation, devotion, confusion, and anguish.
 On multiple songs, Keys portrays specific characters in order to evoke the subject matter.
 On "You Don't Know My Name", she sings from the perspective of a waitress who becomes enamored of her customer and yearns for his attention.
 The six-minute track is interrupted with a spoken-word interlude, demonstrated as a phone conversation between Keys and the customer.
-"Dragon Days" depicts Keys as a damsel in distress, equating longing for a distant lover to days which "drag on", while she portrays a soldier's partner on "Wake Up", which condemns the War on terror by using a metaphor of a romantic relationship to demonstrate agitation with the government.
+"Dragon Days" depicts Keys as a damsel in distress, equating longing for a distant lover to days which "drag on".
+She portrays a soldier's partner on "Wake Up", which condemns the war on terror by using a metaphor of a romantic relationship to demonstrate agitation with the government.

 "If I Was Your Woman"/"Walk on By" centers on unrequited love, with Keys addressing her love interest in a flirtatious and defiant manner, as opposed to Gladys Knight's restrained approach on "If I Were Your Woman".
 "If I Ain't Got You" prioritizes love over materialism, fame, and affluence.
 Similarly, "When You Really Love Someone" discusses unconditional love, receiving frequent comparisons to Keys' 2001 song "A Woman's Worth".
 Intimacy is the theme of "Diary", which encourages closeness and candor with a romantic partner, and "Slow Down", which follows a protagonist desiring to delay consummation.
 Meanwhile, "Karma" and "Samsonite Man" deal with situations related to a relationship's conclusion.
 On "Karma", Keys claims retribution on a deceitful former lover, warning him that "what goes around comes around".
 The titular character of "Samsonite Man" is an itinerant lover, for whom the protagonist has lost patience.
 Brothers retrospectively revealed that the song was Keys' lyrical expression of her relationship with her father, who abandoned Keys and her mother when Keys was two years old.
 Bonus track "Streets of New York (City Life)" is an affectionate ode to New York City.

 Kris Ex of Blender observed Keys' vocal progression since Songs in A Minor, and an improved ability to convey lyrical sentiments, as she delivers the lines with a "shaded, complex" emotionalism.
 Singing "If I Was Your Woman"/"Walk on By" in a low register, she demonstrated the urgency of the song's tone, according to Dimitri Ehrlich of Vibe, while Cinquemani described her vocal performance on "Dragon Days" as "sultry, surprisingly disco-fied".
 Rashaun Hall of Billboard noted that, while within her vocal range on "If I Ain't Got You", Keys "stretches out vocally and with real feeling".